hxwang/SmartGridSummary/papers/file/Kalogridis10-privacy-undetectable.md

   - try the best effort to main the same level of electricity usage in two successive time slots
   - charge the battery only when the energy in the battery is not enough to maintain the same level electricity usage of current time slot and last time slot

+### Question
+- Why use relative entropy to represent the privacy? i.e., why the electricity changes in two successive time slots matter.